 “I’ve been part of meetings where we started with just a brief quiet moment to get our attention focused and ready for the meeting.
 This a great mini-break in our busy day and helps us to transition from the last thing we were doing.
 It’s quick and easy.
 This isn't mandatory so if you don't feel like doing this, that's OK, you can sit quietly during this short exercise.
 Are you game to give this a try?”

 Chances are high that people will say Yes or at least stay neutral and let you do it!

 SCRIPT - how to lead a mindful minute meeting opener

 Get their agreement to do this using the script above, or something like that in your own words.

 Here is a suggested script:

-This short exercise give us the opportunity to fully arrive to this meeting.
+This short exercise give us the opportunity to transition from our last activity, and fully arrive to this meeting.

 Please close your eyes if you are comfortable doing so, or it's just fine to keep your eyes open and have a soft gaze downwards.

 Bring attention to how you are sitting, and find a way to be relaxed and alert at the same time. (pause)